-WASHINGTON (AP) - The Environmental Protection Agency is strengthening 20-year-old standards designed to protect farmworkers from toxic pesticides.
+WASHINGTON (AP) - The Environmental Protection Agency is strengthening 20-year-old rules designed to protect farmworkers from toxic pesticides.

-WASHINGTON (AP) — The Environmental Protection Agency is strengthening 20-year-old standards designed to protect farmworkers from toxic pesticides.
+WASHINGTON (AP) — The Environmental Protection Agency is strengthening 20-year-old rules designed to protect farmworkers from toxic pesticides.